striky1/img-switcher/README.md

 # Image Switcher

-Switch images after JS is loaded to target resolution by breakpoints.
+Switch images to target resolution by breakpoints after JavaScript is loaded.

 ImgSwitcher allows you load image by breakpoints and by DPI's (retina display).
-You can define how many breakpoints you want to detect, how much DPI you want to check (@2x, @3x, etc.) and also you can have another type of image as first image and others loaded by ImgSwitcher with another type.
+You can define how many breakpoints you want to detect, how much DPI you want to check (@2x, @3x, etc.) and also you can have a different file type for the original image than the image type that is loaded by ImgSwitcher.

 ## Installation